Soviet–Afghan War: Refugees

-5.5 million Afghans were made refugees by the war—a full one third of the country's pre-war population—fleeing the country to Pakistan or Iran.
+A total of 5.5 million Afghans were made refugees by the war—a full one third of the country's pre-war population—fleeing the country to Pakistan or Iran.
 Another estimate states 6.2 million refugees.
 By the end of 1981, the UN High Commission for Refugees reported that Afghans represented the largest group of refugees in the world.

-A total of 3.3 million Afghan refugees were housed in Pakistan by 1988, some of whom continue to live in the country up until today.
-Of this total, about 100,000 were based in the city of Peshawar, while more than 2 million were located in other parts of the northwestern province of Khyber Pakhtunkhwa (then known as the North-West Frontier Province).
+Of the Afghan refugees, 3.3 million were housed in Pakistan by 1988, some of whom continue to live in the country.
+Of this total, about 100,000 were based in the city of Peshawar, while more than two million were located in other parts of the northwestern province of Khyber Pakhtunkhwa (then known as the North-West Frontier Province).
 At the same time, close to two million Afghans were living in Iran.
 Over the years Pakistan and Iran have imposed tighter controls on refugees which have resulted in numerous returnees.
 In 2012 Pakistan banned extensions of visas to foreigners.
 Afghan refugees have also settled in India and became Indian citizens over time.
 Some also made their way into North America, the European Union, Australia, and other parts of the world.
 The photo of Sharbat Gula placed on National Geographic cover in 1985 became a symbol both of the 1980s Afghan conflict and of the refugee situation.

 Effect on Afghan society

 The legacy of the war introduced a culture of guns, drugs and terrorism in Afghanistan.
-The traditional power structure was also changed in favor of the powerful Mujahideen militias.
+The traditional power structure was also changed in favor of the powerful Mujahideen militias:

 The militarization transformed the society in the country, leading to heavily armed police, private bodyguards, and openly armed civil defense groups becoming the norm in Afghanistan both during the war and decades thereafter.

 The war also altered the ethnic balance of power in the country.
 While Pashtuns were historically politically dominant since the modern foundation of the Durrani Empire in 1747, many of the well-organized pro-Mujahideen or pro-government groups consisted of Tajiks, Uzbeks and Hazaras.
 With Pashtuns increasingly politically fragmented, their influence on the state was challenged.